Kota the Friend

-Avery Marcel Joshua Jones (born October 16, 1992), known by his stage name Kota The Friend, is an American rapper, singer, songwriter, and record producer, born and raised in Brooklyn, New York.
+Avery Marcel Joshua Jones (born October 16, 1992), known by his stage name Kota the Friend (stylized as KOTA The Friend), is an American rapper, singer, songwriter, and record producer, born and raised in Brooklyn, New York.
 He got his stage name from the Disney movie Brother Bear and is actually a Native American word "Koda" meaning friend.

-Kota the Friend released his debut mixtape, Palm Tree Liquor in 2016, followed by his second mixtape Paloma Beach in 2017.
-In 2018, he released his third mixtape, the lengthier Anything, with 2019 marking the release of his first independent studio album, FOTO, followed by the Lyrics to GO, Vol. 1 compilation in January 2020 and then his second studio album, EVERYTHING, in late May of the same year.
-Kota then went on to release Lyrics to GO, Vol.2 in January 2021 and the collaborative project To Kill A Sunrise with Statik Selektah later in March.
-Lyrics to GO, Vol.3 was surprise-released in January 2022, with Kota's third studio album, MEMO, following in July of that year.

 Early life

-Avery Jones was born on October 16, 1992 in Brooklyn, New York City.
-Growing up as a Jehovah's Witness in Clinton Hill, Brooklyn, he developed an affinity for music, learning keyboard, guitar, and bass.
+Avery Jones was born on October 16, 1992, in Brooklyn, New York City.
+Growing up as a Jehovah's Witness in Clinton Hill, Brooklyn, he developed an affinity for music.
+Jones at 8 years of age learned how to play the trumpet although he originally wanted to play the saxophone but there were not enough available at his school, later picking up the keyboard, guitar, and bass.
 He attended the Brooklyn High School of the Arts and Five Towns College for trumpet.
-During college, he created the rap trio Nappy Hair, releasing two mixtapes, "Autumn", and "Nappy Hair".
+During college, he created the rap trio Nappy Hair, releasing two mixtapes, "Autumn", and "Nappy Hair."
+Kota spent much of his time working weekend jobs to make enough money to build an at-home music studio.
+Jones in his early teen years recalls rapping into his laptop in the bathroom.
+This encouraged him to continue to pursue creating music as a career.

 Career

 Kota the Friend has remained an independent act throughout his career—turning down 3 major record labels; instead, creating his own label and apparel store FLTBYS.
 He frequently cites a do-it-yourself mentality, such as filming his own music videos, recording within a home setup, and producing most of his discography.
 His mentality was fueled by a desire for freedom and to avoid the sense of musical confinement.

 In his debut studio album FOTO, Kota featured appearances from artists Saba and Hello O'shay.
 Focusing on mellow and jazzy beats, it was praised by many for its quality and attention to detail.
 FOTO was ranked the 17th best hip-hop album of 2019 by Rolling Stone.
 He subsequently embarked on his first headlining tour, called the FOTO Tour.

 His second studio album, EVERYTHING, featured appearances from notable artists such as Joey Badass, Bas, and KYLE, among others.
 In addition, he featured actress Lupita Nyong'o and actor Lakeith Stanfield in interludes.
 The album went on to peak at number 162 on the Billboard 200, becoming his first album to chart.
 The album received positive reception from fans, but was not picked up by any major review outlets at the time.

 Kota's third studio album, MEMO, was released in July 2022 with only two features, the returning Hello O'shay and singer Brianna Castro.

+Kota was featured in the Prof song Lionhearted, which was released on September 26, 2025.